iotaledger/iota/crates/iota-json-rpc/README.md

 # iota-json-rpc

 The `iota-json-rpc` library crate provides a flexible framework for building JSON-RPC servers to expose IOTA APIs.
 It supports requests over HTTP and WebSocket, and is primarily to spawn a nested service in the `iota-indexer` or `iota-node` applications.

-It provides default implementation for various JSON-RPC server traits (e.g. `IndexerApiServer`, `GovernanceReadApiServer`, `MoveUtilsApiServer`) which are derived in the `iota-json-rpc-api` crate from JSON-RPC API definitions (e.g. `IndexerApi`, `GovernanceReadApi`, `MoveUtilsApi`).
+It provides module implementations for various JSON-RPC server traits ( e.g. `IndexerApiServer`, `GovernanceReadApiServer`, `MoveUtilsApiServer`) which are derived in the `iota-json-rpc-api` crate from JSON-RPC API definitions (e.g. `IndexerApi`, `GovernanceReadApi`, `MoveUtilsApi`).

-The default implementations are not automatically registered with the server and can be explicitly included based on the server's requirements.
-They are implemented for `iota-node` in particular, using `AuthorityState` for the internal state.
+These modules are not automatically registered with the server and can be explicitly included based on the server's requirements.
+They are registered for `iota-node` in particular, using `AuthorityState` for the internal state.

-It furthermore automatically serves OpenRPC documentation for all registered modules and provides prometheus metrics for tracking request times and counts.
+Modules can be registered with the server using the `register_module` method, which expects a module struct of type `IotaRpcModule` trait.
+The trait provides module information such as a list of supported JSON-RPC methods and OpenRPC documentation.

 ## Usage